Jana-Z/german-sentiment-lexicon/README.md

 This step was repeated for the most important assosiactions.

-For every emotion (but love and conrempt) feelings from (Roman Klinger and Surayya Samat Suliya)[https://bitbucket.org/rklinger/german-emotion-dictionary/src/master/] were added with a score of 1.0.
+For every emotion (except for love) feelings from (Roman Klinger and Surayya Samat Suliya)[https://bitbucket.org/rklinger/german-emotion-dictionary/src/master/] were added with a score of 1.0.

 ## Technologies
 Project is created with: